-- IN.4.4.1 The Insulation Monitoring Device will be tested by connecting a resistor between the Tractive System Measuring Points (EV.7.4), and several electrically conductive vehicle parts while the Tractive System is active. - IN.4.4.2 The test is passed if the IMD shuts down the Tractive System within 30 seconds at a fault resistance of 50% below the response value corresponding to 250 Ohm / Volt.
+- IN.4.4.1 The Insulation Monitoring Device will be tested by connecting a resistor between the Tractive System Measuring Points (EV.6.8), and several electrically conductive vehicle parts while the Tractive System is active. - IN.4.4.2 The test is passed if the IMD shuts down the Tractive System in 30 seconds or less at a fault resistance of 50% below the response value corresponding to 250 Ohm / Volt.